Menu

 SUNY Downstate Students Participating in Out-of-State Field Experiences or Learning Placements

 As a participant in and member of SARA, SUNY Downstate registered students who are participating in an authorized supervised field experience or a learning placement outside of New York State are considered distance education students for purposes of SARA.
 SUNY Downstate is a member of SARA and students who participate in out-of-state experiences may participate in those experiences and will receive credit for those experiences that are successfully completed through their course registration at SUNY Downstate.
-(SARA Policy Manual, Version 22.1, June 27, 2022, Section 5.2, N3)
+(SARA Policy Manual, version 24.2, Section 5.2 - "Programs leading to professional licensure", N3)

 Complaint Resolution Procedures